Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Data Availability

-This file is organized as follows.
-In Section \ref{sec:appA}, we discuss the validity of the equivalences presented in \eqref{eq:alt_opt1} and provide proofs for specific cases.
-Section \ref{sec:corr_derivation} outlines the derivation of the expression in \eqref{eq:corr}, which pertains to the correlation between the indicator variables that encode the significance of the same regressor across the two stages.
-Section \ref{sec:appB} offers additional details regarding posterior computation.
-Finally, Sections \ref{app:sim} and \ref{app:clinical} present supplementary results on the simulation study and the analysis of the MIMIC-III data, respectively.
+This appendix is organized as follows.
+Section \ref{sec:balAPP} provides more details on the BAL model.
+Specifically, in Section \ref{sec:appA}, we discuss the validity of the equivalences presented in \eqref{eq:alt_opt1} and provide proofs for specific cases.
+In Section \ref{sec:appASS} we discuss the stable unit treatment value assumption and the assumption of no unmeasured confounders.
+Section \ref{sec:corr_derivation} outlines the derivation of the expression in \eqref{eq:corr}, which pertains to the correlation between the indicator variables controlling the significance of the same regressor across the two stages.
+Section \ref{sec:appB} offers additional details on posterior computations.
+Sections \ref{app:sim} and \ref{app:clinical} present supplementary results on the simulation study and the analysis of the MIMIC-III data, respectively.